gvwilson/sensibleadventures/misc/bear-02.md

 whispered incredulously.

 Noxy hadn't gone to the service.
 The prince told her she would be welcome, but she shook her head.
-"I should stay with Cloak," she said.
+"I should stay with Charger," she said.
 "And my shoulder's bothering me again."

 The prince nodded.
 "I understand.
 See you at dinner tonight?